crossbeam-rs/rfcs/text/2018-01-07-deque-proof.md

 After `self.buffer` is initialized, it is modified only by the owner in `fn resize(): 'L307`.
-Since the contents inside a buffer is always accessed modulo the buffer's capacity (`'L109`, `'L211`, `'L409`) and the buffer's size is always nonzero, there is no buffer overrun.
+Since the contents inside a buffer is always accessed modulo the buffer's capacity (`'L109`, `'L211`, `'L409`) and the buffer's size is always nonzero, there are no buffer overruns.

 Thus it remains to prove that the buffer is not used after freed.
 Thanks to Crossbeam, we don't need to take care of all the details of memory reclamation; [this RFC][rfc-relaxed-memory] says that as a user of Crossbeam, we only need to prove that:

-- When a buffer is deferred to be dropped (`'L308`), there is no longer a reference to the buffer in the shared memory, and no concurrent mutator introduces the reference to the memory again.
+- When a buffer is deferred to be dropped (`'L308`), there are no longer references to the buffer in the shared memory, and no concurrent mutators introduce a reference to the buffer in the memory again.

   You can easily check these properties because the owner basically "owns" the buffer: only the owner introduces/eliminates references to a buffer to/from the shared memory.
 Indeed, before a